LexiFi/ocaml-vdom/README.md

 This implementation of VDOM has some specificities:

-  - Each node in the VDOM tree has "key" string field.
-By default, it corresponds to the tag name for elements.
-This field is used by the synchronization algorithm as follow: when synchronizing the old and new children of an element, the children are first grouped by key.
-Two children with different keys are never synchronized, and the sequence of old and new children with a given key are synchronized in a pairwise way (first old child with key K against first new child with key K; etc...), adding or removing extra/missing children if needed.
+  - Each node in the VDOM tree has a "key" string field.
+By default, the key corresponds to the tag name for elements but it can be overriden.
+The key used by the synchronization algorithm as follows: when synchronizing the old and new children of an element, the children are first grouped by key.
+Two children with different keys are never synchronized, and the sequence of old and new children with a given key are synchronized in a pairwise way (first old child with key K against first new child with key K;
+    etc...), adding or removing extra/missing children if needed.
     Children are also reordered in the DOM, if needed, to match the new ordering.

   - Event handlers are not attached on DOM nodes created when a VDOM tree is rendered.
 Instead, we attach fixed event handlers on the